-2.5 Relationship with other relevant Plans and Programmes
+2.6 Relationship with other relevant Plans and Programmes

-The Draft Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
+The Draft Plan, to which the Proposed Material Alterations relate, sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
 The Plan must comply with relevant higher-level strategic actions and will, in turn, guide lower level strategic actions.

-The National Planning Framework (NPF) sets out Ireland's planning policy direction for the next 20 years.
+The National Planning Framework (NPF) sets out Ireland's planning policy direction up to 2040.
 The NPF is to be implemented through Regional Spatial and Economic Strategies (RSESs) and lower tier Development Plans and Local Area Plans.
 The RSES for the Eastern and Midland Region sets out objectives for land use planning, tourism, infrastructure, sustainable development, environmental protection and environmental management that have been subject to environmental assessment and must be implemented through the County Development Plan.